Raglan is New Zealand's surfing capital. The lively coastal town is home to some of the best left-hand point breaks on the planet.

 With the tenth longest coastline in the world, New Zealand is an open window to nearly all South Pacific Ocean swells that populate the Ring of Fire.

-Millions of years ago, the volcanic island nation split from Australia and became the epicenter of winds, currents, and waves traveling from all angles.
+Millions of years ago, the volcanic island nation split from Australia, becoming the epicenter of winds, currents, and waves traveling from all angles.

-Raglan is blessed by geomorphological features and characteristics that make it one of the most exciting surf spots on Earth.
+Raglan is blessed by geomorphological features and characteristics that make it one of Earth's most exciting surf spots.

 You won't find many places like Manu Bay, also known as The Point, where you can catch a wave and ride it for up to 330 yards (300 meters).